• Skip to primary navigation

 What Is Simit?

-Simit is a type of Turkish bread mostly eaten as a breakfast food.
+Simit is a very popular Turkish food mostly eaten as a breakfast food.
 It is known as the meal of the busy people or poor people because it is the cheapest street food in Turkey.
-We pair it with a glass of Turkish tea for breakfast and with the yogurt drink named ayran for lunch.
+We pair it with a glass of Turkish tea for breakfast and with yogurt drink ayran for lunch.

 As for the meaning; the Turkish word simit got an entry in Oxford dictionary in 2019 and is described as follows: A type of ring-shaped bread roll originating in Turkey, typically coated with molasses and encrusted with sesame seeds before baking.

-Oh and if you don't have a single idea about how to make simit, look for a store called Simit Sarayı around you.
+Oh and if you don't have time to learn how to make simit, look for a store called Simit Sarayı around you.
 It is a chain store selling various types of simit all around the world.
 If you can't find it, then you have to give this simit recipe a try at home!

 Bread For Breakfast